301FinalProject/FrontEnd/README.md

 Communication Plan

 * for just communication 9-8.
-For actually helping with things 9-11, and 12-6 with felxibility.
+For actually helping with things 9-11, and 12-6 with flexibility.

 * Slack, remo, maybe zoom, and in person.